slomo/sg/README.rst

 A simple programming multiplayer game for the web
 =================================================

-started by slome @ aug 2011
+started by slomo @ aug 2011

 What?